The Nordic Quantum Frontier: A Beacon for Global Innovation in Computing and Research

 environmental changes, a phenomenon known as decoherence.

-A key focus
+A

-across multiple physical qubits.
+encode information across multiple physical qubits.

 The Nordic Model: A Collaborative Ecosystem Driving Progress

-collaborate closely to drive advancements.
+academia collaborate closely to drive advancements.

 This